sportradar/elixir-workspace/README.md

 A `workspace` holding the `workspace`.

-`Workspace` provides a set of tools for working with multiple projects under the same git repo.
+`Workspace` provides a set of tools for working with **elixir monorepos**.
 Using path dependencies between the projects and the provided tools you can effectively work on massive codebases properly split into reusable packages.

 ## Folder Structure